 "This is a very tough one to take and there is little to say other than sorry to the entire team and every fan out there.
 I wasn’t even pushing that hard, as we had more than enough pace to make it into Q3 comfortably.
 The car surprised me with a snap and I couldn’t stop it before hitting the wall.
 Thinking positively, the weekend is not over yet and I still have the Sprint race and the Grand Prix on Sunday to try to recover.
 It’s a difficult moment but now it’s time to focus on what is ahead".

 "Even though the result of today’s qualifying did not quite go in our favour, I still want to thank the team here and back in Maranello, because we have started the weekend on the right foot and we were immediately competitive.
 Unfortunately, today, what made the difference was the timing of the red flags.
 If the fourth had come out a few seconds earlier, then pole would have gone to Charles, but that wasn’t to be, so it went to Max Verstappen.
 Charles’ second place is still a good result and tomorrow Carlos will have the opportunity to fight back after what happened in Q2.
 These things can happen and it’s easy to understand how frustrating this must have been for him, given the potential he had demonstrated earlier.
 There’s still a long way to go this weekend, so now we have to reset and focus on tomorrow and Sunday.
 The F1-75 is on the pace and we have all we need to do a good job.
 A positive aspect today was that the car was also competitive on both wet weather tyre compounds.
 We never had the opportunity to run in these conditions and that confirms we are on the right path.
-Tonight we will work to identify the areas in which we can improve, because as has been the case so far this season, the fight with our main rivals will go down to hundredths of a second and every factor can make the difference".
+Tonight, we will work to identify the areas in which we can improve, because as has been the case so far this season, the fight with our main rivals will go down to hundredths of a second and every factor can make the difference".

-On Mercedes’ side, George Russell says that the team:
+On Mercedes’ side, George Russell states:

-"We've struggled to get the temperature in the tyre in the first few races, we're always seemingly taking a bigger jump on the second lap.
+"We've struggled to get the temperature in the tyre in the first few races; we're always seemingly taking a bigger jump on the second lap.
 We saw that in Australia when we compare to the Alpines and the McLarens; they were a first lap qualifier, and we were on the third or fifth lap doing a fast consecutive sequence.
 It was a bit of a shame with how the red flags panned out today but if there is a weekend to not be where we want to be, a sprint weekend is the one to do it.
 Not ideal, but we've got the chance to make up positions tomorrow.
 The Sprint Race will be interesting with these new cars as we can follow a bit closer, but I don't think there's enough laps with enough degradation for us to use our advantage there compared to our current rivals.
 We've got the Sunday race as well and we can only go up".

-Lewis Hamilton is disappointed about today’s performance:
+Lewis Hamilton is disappointed about today’s performance.
+He states that:

 "Today wasn't a great session and naturally it's disappointing.
-We came here with optimism, everyone is working so hard at the factory but things just didn't come together.
+We came here with optimism; everyone is working so hard at the factory but things just didn't come together.
 I think we underperformed as a team today.
 We'll work as hard as we can to move up in the Sprint Race.
 It's going to be a difficult race but who knows?
 Maybe we can move our way forwards.
 Each weekend is a rescue at the moment".

 "I am pleased with the job we did today.
 It was my first time in Q3 in 2022 and the first time this year for both cars in Q2, which is a great effort by the team.
 It took a while to get comfortable, but by the first run of Q2 I was pretty happy.
 In Q3, I only had one clean lap.
 On the second attempt, I braked late and ran wide in Turn Two, and then it was all red flags from there.
 It is a shame it ended in a bit of an anticlimax, but we should be able to have a good weekend from here".

-We must always believe in the work of the FIA, says Mattia Binotto about the timing of the red flags:
+says Mattia Binotto regarding the timing of the red flags:

 "We must always believe in the work of the FIA.
 There is a penalty if the referee blows the whistle.
 However, if we look at the first four red flags of yesterday, an average of 15 seconds elapsed from the incident to the display, while on that occasion almost 40 seconds elapsed.
 We are sorry, also thinking of Australia, where for a couple of seconds Carlos was unable to complete his lap.
 If the red flag had come out two seconds later in Melbourne, it could have changed his weekend.
-These are situations that have happened and in this case they were unfortunate for us.
+These are situations that have happened and in this case, they were unfortunate for us.
 The group of sporting directors certainly needs to make their bones.
 I think that at this moment the best way for them to gain experience is to adopt a cautious approach.
-You also have to understand them, they are not born unlearned.
+You also have to understand them; they are not born unlearned.
 On their part, there is certainly a desire to do well.
 I think the decision is always difficult, as it was for Masi in Abu Dhabi.
 In their place it is never easy nor obvious, so we have to believe in their work and try to help them when we believe that some things could have been done differently.
 It is a commitment that we as Ferrari have always taken.
 We have a good relationship with the Federation and we confront each other after every race.
 On the last run there was no chance to improve, everyone was slower than the previous run.
 Regardless of Norris, there would have been no change.
 From our side there is a bit of regret, because after the first lap Max continued to push, while Charles slowed down to preserve the tires for the following laps.
 I think that if he had pushed, he could have done better.
 Then you can't always guess, maybe if there wasn't the red flag he would have been right.
 I think that in difficult conditions like yesterday, being second on the grid is still an important base.
 If I look at the past seasons, we have always had difficulties in the wet, but this was not the case yesterday.
 Usually when a car is strong in the dry, it is also strong in the wet.
 If we were struggling in the rain in previous years, it's because the car wasn't even good enough in the dry".

 "Over the years I've never laughed and you couldn't laugh.
 I think when you're in a situation like we've been in the last two years, where you're taking criticism and not getting the results you want, you can't smile.
 The 2020 season was really one of suffering and when one is suffering you can't laugh.
 There was hope, though, because I had faith in this team, I could see that it was working well and so there was hope that we could really come back in 2022 with a competitive car.
 But you can only verify this when you go on track: Formula 1 is not an absolute sport that depends only on yourself, it also depends on what others do".